lukemorganmadgex/madgex-js-unit-testing-workshop/README.md

 ];
 ```

-9. now we need to bring in that handler function to our server in out setup file
+9. now we need to bring in that handler function to our server in our setup file

 ```js
 import { apiRequests } from "./mocks/api";